tale-toul/OCP4AzureIPI/README.md

 ## Introduction

-The instructions and code in this repository can be used as an example to deploy an Openshift 4 cluster using the IPI installer in Azure on an existing VNet.
+The instructions and code in this repository can be used as an example to deploy an Openshift 4 cluster on a pre existing VNet in Azure.
+The installer used here is the IPI installer.

+The Openshift cluster deployed using this repository can be publc or private:
+* A public cluster is fully accessible from the Internet.
+* A private cluster however is not accessible from outside the VNet where it is created, unless additional configurations are put in place to allow clients to connect from other VNets or the Internet at large.
+This repository provides an [example of such configuration](#accessing-a-private-openshift-cluster-from-the-internet) using an Application Gateway to turn the private cluster, or parts of it public.

+    Why create a private cluster and then make it public if it can more easily be installed as public from the beginning.
+Several reasong may exist: Hidding the complex DNS domain used by the cluster and instead publish a simpler one (myapp.apps.cluster1.example.com vs myapp.example.com); Limiting the number of public applications to a subset of the all applications running in the cluster; Keeping the API endpoint private; Keeping the cluster private until it is fully configured and ready for use; Hidding a multicluster infrastructure behind a single point of access; etc.

 The VNet and related Azure resources required to deploy the OCP cluster are created using terraform.
 The OCP cluster can be [public](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-vnet.html), that is accessible from Intenet; or [private.](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-private.html) only accessible from the VNet where it is deployed.

 The Azure resources required to deploy the Openshift 4 cluster is an existing VNet are: